jr-dev1001/Ionic_VIdeo_capturing/README.md

 - UI for capturing videos
 - List of saved videos
-- Video playback functionality
-- Delete video functionality

 ## Usage

 1. **Capture a Video**: Tap the "Capture Video" button.
 On web, this opens a file picker.
 On native devices, it opens the camera/video picker.

 2. **View Videos**: All captured videos are listed below the capture button with their name, size, and date.

-3. **Play Video**: Tap on any video in the list to play it in a modal.

-4. **Delete Video**: Tap the trash icon next to any video to delete it.

 ## Platform-Specific Notes